-We have applied a threshold of US\$ 59,000 for reporting to the Board of directors, as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
-We also report to the board on disclosure matters that we identified when assessing the overall presentation of the financial statements
+We agreed with the Board that we would report to the Board all audit differences in excess of US\$ 38,000 (2018: US\$ 59,000), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We also report to the Board on disclosure matters that we identified when assessing the overall presentation of the financial statements.